 Your Best Offer Might Come First

 It’s a common misconception that you should wait to see what comes in the following week.
-But in this market, your strongest offer often arrives within the first 3 to 7 days.
+But in this market, your strongest offer often usually arrives within the first 3 to 7 days.

 Buyers who make early offers tend to be the most qualified and motivated.
 They’ve been watching the market, waiting for the right opportunity, and are ready to act decisively.